CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 ```bash
 tsv2bam -P $INDIR -M $POPMAP -t 20
 ```
-The options are the same as above.
+The options are the same as above, except `-t` gives the number of CPU threads.

 ## Step 5: gstacks